 In general, the problem of computing a strategy profile set's (malicious) leverage seems computationally hard.
-It is related to the problem of computing a set's implementation cost, which is conjectured in [2] to be NP-hard, and hence, we conjecture the problem of finding LEV(O) or MLEV(O) to be NP-hard in general as well.
+It is related to the problem of computing a set's implementation cost, which is conjectured in [5] to be NP-hard, and hence, we conjecture the problem of finding LEV(O) or MLEV(O) to be NP-hard in general as well.
 In fact, we can show that computing the (malicious) leverage has at least the same complexity as computing a set's cost.

 Theorem 5.
-If the computation of a set's 12: if i > 1 return ExactLev(V, i-1);implementation cost is NP-hard, then the 13: else return $\min{o \in O} \{U(o) - V(o)\};$ computation of a strategy profile set's (malicious) leverage is also NP-hard.
+If the computation of a set's implementation cost is NP-hard, then the computation of a strategy profile set's (malicious) leverage is also NP-hard.